Evaluations

 End-term evaluation of support to farmers in Georgia

 Evaluation of core support provided by the Embassy of Sweden for the implementation of 2020–2024 Strategy of the Georgian Farmers’ Association (GFA), including the reconstruction of a Theory of Change for the Strategy.
-The evaluation was carried out under a Sida framework agreement managed by NIRAS.
+The evaluation was carried out under framework agreement with the Swedish Development Cooperation Agency (Sida) managed by NIRAS.

 Evaluation